Saturday, July 11, 2026

 New Paper Mario Title:

 Speaking of Paper Mario, this brings me to my next thing.
-Paper Mario has quite a dedicated fanbase, especially to the RPG genre.
+Paper Mario has quite a dedicated fanbase, especially to the turn-based RPG genre.
 When we get to Sticker Star, it was disdained by fans of the first two games of the franchise, along with Color Splash and the Origami King.
 If Nintendo confirms a new Paper Mario title, they need to polish and multiply what made the first two games so perfect in the first place instead of fragmenting and borderline changing the genre like they did with the trio of games since Sticker Star.
 It's the only way to make a modern Paper Mario title that is on par with the first two games.

 Spyro 4: